Ricku34/ShaderElement/README.md

  * [La Calanque](http://ricku34.github.io/ShaderElement/samples/Calanque.html) : Nice real-time raytracing of calanque place (shader written by **XT95**) .
  * [Videos](http://ricku34.github.io/ShaderElement/samples/Video.html) : some effects on video
  * [DisoluteVideo](http://ricku34.github.io/ShaderElement/samples/DisoluteVideo.html) : Disolute effect on video
+ * [Mouse](http://ricku34.github.io/ShaderElement/samples/Mouse.html) : Display disc on the coordinate of the mouse and animate it when left button is push

 ##How to use it?
 First, load the latest version of ShaderElement on your HTML header page